nbarbettini/BeautifulRestApi/README.md

 }
 ```

-And then bind that group to a POCO in `ConfigureServices`:
+And bind that group to a POCO in `ConfigureServices`:

 ```csharp
 services.Configure<Models.PagingOptions>(Configuration.GetSection("DefaultPagingOptions"));
 ```

-This places the POCO in the services (DI) container as a singleton wrapped in `IOptions<>`, so it's available to controllers and services:
+This places the POCO in the services (DI) container as a singleton wrapped in `IOptions<>`, which can be injected in controllers and services:

 ```csharp
 private readonly PagingOptions _defaultPagingOptions;